Want to find out the best hidden gems in Colorado where you can escape the crowds? Then read on!

 As well as soaking at the springs, you can go hiking or snowshoeing in the nearby Arapahoe National Forest, fish in the river, and if you are visiting in the fall, don’t miss the off-the-beaten-path fall drive on County Road 55 towards Winter Park.

 Where to Stay in Hot Sulphur Springs: Hot Sulphur Springs Resort & Spa or Canyon Motel.
+For vacation rentals, stay at this Modern-Rustic Luxury Rock House, or this Hot Sulphur Springs Cottage.
 Camp at Pioneer Park in town where it’s free and first-come-first-served.

 Where to Eat & Drink in Hot Sulphur Springs: The Bait Shop Grill for comfort food (sit by the chinchilla enclosure), the historic Dean Public House for pub classics and cocktails in one of Grand County’s oldest buildings, and Dari Delite for fast food from a quirky takeout spot.